 Centrelink provides data on the length of time clients have been on unemployment benefits, a figure that is not affected by short-term spells of employment.
 These data show that in the month to October 7, 2002, almost 60 per cent of Tasmanians receiving Newstart Allowance had been on the payment for more than a year (Centrelink, 2002a).
 In fact, in the fortnight to October 18, 2002 almost 20 per cent of unemployed Tasmanians on Centrelink benefits had done some paid work (Centrelink 2002b).
-This figure indicates that many unemployed people are picking up bits and pieces of insecure work and that there is significant circulation between the categories of 'unemployed' and part-time or short-term 'casual worker'.
+This figure indicates that many unemployed people are picking up bits and pieces of insecure work and that there is significant circulation between the categories of 'unemployed' and parttime or short-term 'casual worker'.

-Figure 23.
-Duration of unemployment for Tasmania and Australia 2002 measure to show that in the late 1970s the average duration of unemployment in Tasmania was only slightly greater than the national average.
+The ABS also collects data on the average duration of unemployment since a person last worked full-time for two weeks or more.
+Figure 24 uses this measure to show that in the late 1970s the average duration of unemployment in Tasmania was only slightly greater than the national average.
 Since then the average duration of unemployment in Tasmania has increased more rapidly and has remained much greater than the national average, particularly since the recession of the early 1990s.